logzio/logz-docs/_source/logzio_collections/_log-sources/platform-service-logs/heroku.md

     {% include log-shipping/replace-vars.html token=true listener=true %}

-    Replace `{HEROKU-APP-NAME}` with the name of the app in Heroku.
+    Replace `<HEROKU-APP-NAME>` with the name of the app in Heroku.

     ```shell
-    heroku drains:add "http://{LISTENER-URL}:8081?token={ACCOUNT-TOKEN}" -a {HEROKU-APP-NAME}
+    heroku drains:add "http://<LISTENER-URL>:8081?token=<ACCOUNT-TOKEN>" -a <HEROKU-APP-NAME>
     ```

     You can add custom fields to each log message.
-To do this, add `&{key}={value}` to the end of the Logz.io URL.
+To do this, add `&<KEY>=<VALUE>` to the end of the Logz.io URL.
 You can use custom fields to identify different Heroku apps, allowing you filter your data in Logz.io.

 2. Test your configuration